influxdata/docs-v2/content/influxdb/cloud-dedicated/write-data/use-telegraf/dual-write.md

     name: Dual write to OSS & Cloud
     parent: Use Telegraf
 weight: 203
+alt_links:
-alt_engine: /influxdb/cloud/write-data/no-code/use-telegraf/dual-write/
+  cloud: /influxdb/cloud/write-data/no-code/use-telegraf/dual-write/
 ---

-If you want to back up your data in two places, or if you're migrating from InfluxDB OSS to {{< cloud-name >}}, you may want to set up Telegraf to dual write.
+If you want to back up your data in two places, or if you're migrating from InfluxDB OSS to {{< product-name >}}, you may want to set up Telegraf to dual write.

-Use Telegraf to write to both InfluxDB OSS and {{< cloud-name >}} simultaneously.
+Use Telegraf to write to both InfluxDB OSS and {{< product-name >}} simultaneously.

 The sample configuration below uses:
-  - The [InfluxDB v2 output plugin](https://github.com/influxdata/telegraf/tree/master/plugins/outputs/influxdb_v2) twice: first pointing to the OSS instance and then to the {{< cloud-name >}} cluster.
+  - The [InfluxDB v2 output plugin](https://github.com/influxdata/telegraf/tree/master/plugins/outputs/influxdb_v2) twice: first pointing to the OSS instance and then to the {{< product-name omit="Clustered" >}} cluster.
   - Two different tokens, one for OSS and one for Cloud Dedicated.
 You'll need to configure both tokens as environment variables (see how to [Configure authentication credentials as environment variables](/influxdb/cloud-dedicated/get-started/setup/#configure-authentication-credentials)).

 Use the configuration below to write your data to both OSS and Cloud Dedicated instances simultaneously.